Words: Zane Foley

 Andrew Reiner of Game Informer was quoted: “Never before have I seen a developer put forth such an effort to secure the Worst Game Of The Year award.
 I’ll even go as far to say that this may very well be the worst PlayStation 2 game on the market.”

-Still, for skateboarders, it's something to smile back on.
+Still, for skateboarders, it’s something to smile back on.
 And surely some people somewhere still play the game.
-Not too mention, the game is still selling on Amazon for $50.
-That's pretty insane.
+Not to mention, a new copy of the game is still selling on Amazon for around $50.
+That’s pretty insane.